Just Buy It Now!

 38584341

-Choice $815 New September 20!
-Lafayette Dollar Commemorative, Steely Gray Luster, Choice Original, JUST BUY IT NOW.
+Choice $815 Lafayette Dollar Commemorative, Steely Gray Luster, Choice Original, JUST BUY IT NOW.
 A well above average Lafayette commemorative dollar that warrants a GFRC JUST BUY IT NOW recommendation.
 This is a newly arrived consignment that has captured my attention given the strictly original surfaces and overall eye appeal.
 Steely luster is consistent on both sides with the obverse toning leaning towards olive-gold hues while the reverse has a light rose patina that is amplified by the images.
 Pristine surfaces and a fully executed strike are also noted.
 The new owner may eish to give this piece a CAC stickering attempt as the possibility for a green bean is there.
 Housed in PCGS Gen 6.1 (2020-2024) holder with CAC approval.

 Peace $1 1927S Peace $1 1927-S